zichzhang/polygon-faucet/README.md

 Allows you to request Ether to be sent to the `address`.

 The request will be open until the transaction is mined, so don't be alarmed if it takes 30 sec - 1 min to finish.
-A loading sign on the confirm button will be displayed until request is finished.
+A loading sign on the confirm button will be displayed until request is complete.

 Parameters: